BLCM/BLCMods/Pre Sequel Mods/Astor/ReadMe.md

 ## Skin Pack:

-- **Moxxi Signature Elegance Collection:** the red similar to the little *Cartier* box, with discrete golden part inserted into (silver) brushed steel, this is the French elegance.
+- **Moxxi Signature Elegance Collection:** The red similar to the little *Cartier* box, with discrete golden part inserted into (silver) brushed steel, this is the French elegance.

 * * * * *